aartikov/Alligator/README.md

 ```

 `Navigator` provides these navigation methods:
-1. `goForward(screen)` - Add a new screen and go to it.
+1. `goForward(screen)` - Adds a new screen and goes to it.
-2. `goBack()` - Remove the current screen and go back to the previous screen.
+2. `goBack()` - Removes the current screen and goes back to the previous screen.
-3. `goBackTo(screenClass)` - Go back to a screen with the given class.
+3. `goBackTo(screenClass)` - Goes back to a screen with the given class.
-4. `replace(screen)` - Replace the last screen with a new screen.
+4. `replace(screen)` - Replaces the last screen with a new screen.
-5. `reset(screen)` - Remove all other screens and adds a new screen.
+5. `reset(screen)` - Removse all other screens and adds a new screen.
-6. `finish()` - Finish the last screen or the group of screens executing some common task (implemented as finishing of the current activity).
+6. `finish()` - Finishes the last screen or the group of screens executing some common task (implemented as finishing of the current activity).
-7. `finishWithResult(screenResult)` - Finish with [ScreenResult](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenResult.html).
+7. `finishWithResult(screenResult)` - Finishes with [ScreenResult](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenResult.html).
-8. `switchTo(screen)` - Switch a screen using a [ScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenSwitcher.html).
+8. `switchTo(screen)` - Switches a screen using a [ScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/ScreenSwitcher.html).

 Navigation methods can be called at any moment, even when a `NavigationContext` is not bound.
 When a navigation method is called an appropriate `Command` is generated and placed to a command queue. `AndroidNavigator` can execute commands only when a `NavigationContext` is bound to it, in other case a command will be postponed.
 You can combine navigation methods arbitrarily (for example call two `goBack()` one by one).
-This will work for activities too because `AndroidNavigator` unbinds a `NavigationContext` by itself after activity finishing or starting.
+This works for activities too because `AndroidNavigator` unbinds a `NavigationContext` by itself after activity finishing or starting.

 See how navigation methods work in [simple navigation sample](https://github.com/aartikov/Alligator/tree/master/simplenavigationsample) an [navigation methods sample](https://github.com/aartikov/Alligator/tree/master/navigationmethodssample).